-Mission Bay Preserve community fence
+Mission Bay Preserve fence

-- The only dog kennels or dog runs allowed are Priefert Canine Enclosures TM, or approved alternative.
+- Patio wall/fences are permitted within the front, side and rear yards.
+These "patio areas" must appear to be an extension of the home.
+The height of these elements is subject to the approval of the MBPDRC. - The only dog kennels or dog runs allowed are Priefert Canine Enclosures [TM], or approved alternative.
 Kennels must be screened from view from streets and neighbors, and locations must be approved by MBPDRC.
 The maximum size is 10' x 10'.
-All other fencing for dog kennels is prohibited; - Barbed wire or deterrent security devices are not permitted; - Non-climbable wrought iron fencing is permitted only around pool and spa areas and must be secured by a latch or lock attached to a self-closing childproof gate.
+All other fencing for dog kennels is prohibited;

+- Barbed wire or deterrent security devices are not permitted; - Non-climbable wrought iron fencing is permitted only around pool and spa areas and must be secured by a latch or lock attached to a self-closing childproof gate.
 All local codes and governing conditions must be adhered to; - All private wall areas should be adequately landscaped to mitigate the negative visual impact of the fencing material; - Walls and/or shrub planting screens are required around trash areas, mechanical equipment and propane tanks; - Walls located on sloping terrain may step or follow the grade, however, no portion of the footing or foundation may be exposed; - Existing community fencing may not be altered without the review and written approval of the MBPDRC.